The simplistic way to calibrate the PCI system is to

 - make a scan through it and

-- from the recorded surface spike get R, that single number, the responsivity, which wraps in it the contribution of the whole system with its multiple parameters to the calibration.
+- from the recorded surface spike get R, that single number, the responsivity, which wraps in it the contribution to the calibration of the whole system with its multiple parameters.

 Here are how many errors may happen with this approach: